Shallow foundation: Slab-on-grade foundation

-Slab-on-grade or floating slab foundations are a structural engineering practice whereby the concrete slab that is to serve as the foundation for the structure is formed from a mold set into the ground.
-The concrete is then placed into the mold, leaving no space between the ground and the structure.
+Slab-on-grade or floating slab foundations are a structural engineering practice whereby the reinforced concrete slab that is to serve as the foundation for the structure is formed from formwork set into the ground.
+The concrete is then poured into the formwork, leaving no space between the ground and the structure.
 This type of construction is most often seen in warmer climates, where ground freezing and thawing is less of a concern and where there is no need for heat ducting underneath the floor.
-That being said, Frost Protected Shallow Foundations (or FPSF) which are used in areas of potential Frost Heave, are a form of Slab on Grade Foundations.
+Frost Protected Shallow Foundations (or FPSF) which are used in areas of potential frost heave, are a form of slab-on-grade foundation.

-Remodeling or extending such a structure may also be more difficult.
+Remodeling or extending such a structure may be more difficult.
 Over the long term, ground settling (or subsidence) may be a problem, as a slab foundation cannot be readily jacked up to compensate; proper soil compaction prior to pour can minimize this.
 The slab can be decoupled from ground temperatures by insulation, with the concrete poured directly over insulation (for example, extruded polystyrene foam panels), or heating provisions (such as hydronic heating) can be built into the slab.

-Slab-on-grade foundations are commonly used in areas with expansive clay soil.
+Slab-on-grade foundations should not be used in areas with expansive clay soil.
 While elevated structural slabs actually perform better on expansive clays, it is generally accepted by the engineering community that slab-on-grade foundations offer the greatest cost-to-performance ratio for tract homes.
 Elevated structural slabs are generally only found on custom homes or homes with basements.

 Copper piping, commonly used to carry natural gas and water, reacts with concrete over a long period, slowly degrading until the pipe fails.
 This can lead to what is commonly referred to as slab leaks.
 These occur when pipes begin to leak from within the slab.
 Signs of a slab leak range from unexplained dampened carpet spots, to drops in water pressure and wet discoloration on exterior foundation walls.
 Copper pipes must be lagged (that is, insulated) or run through a conduit or plumbed into the building above the slab.
 Electrical conduits through the slab must be water-tight, as they extend below ground level and can potentially expose wiring to groundwater.

+Vertical bearing capacity

+The ultimate bearing capacity of a shallow foundation depends on whether a total stress or effective stress analysis is considered.
+Generally, a total stress analysis is applicable for low permeability soils (clay) over the short-term.
+For high permeability soils (sand) or for low permeability soils over the long-term, an effective stress analysis is more appropriate.

+Short-term total stress analysis

+For a total stress analysis, the ultimate bearing capacity of a shallow foundation is given by the following equation: